RasaHQ/rasa/docs/user-guide/building-assistants.rst

-While it's good to test the bot interactively, we should also add end to end test cases that can later be included as part of our CI/CD system. `End to end stories <https://rasa.com/docs/rasa/user-guide/testing-your-assistant/#end-to-end-testing>`_ include NLU data, so that both components of Rasa can be tested.
-Create a file called ``test_stories.md`` in the root directory with some test cases:
+While it's good to test the bot interactively, we should also add end to end test cases that can later be included as part of a :ref:`CI/CD system <setting-up-ci-cd>`.
+End-to-end :ref:`test conversations <end-to-end-testing>` include NLU data, so that both components of Rasa can be tested.
+The file ``tests/conversation_tests.md`` contains example test conversations.
+Delete all the test conversations and replace them with some test conversations for your assistant so far:

 .. code-block:: md